-Your G for Good Moment: City Walk, Delhi.
+Your Welcome Moment: Meet Your CEO and Group.
 Arrival transfer included through Women on Wheels, a G Adventures-supported project.
 Walking tour and visit to a G Adventures-supported Delhi Streetkids Project.
 Orientation tour of Colonial Delhi.
 Tour of frescoed Havelis of Shekhawati.
 Visit Junagarh Fort and the Deshnoke Rat Temple.
 Visit Mehrangarh Fort and Clock Tower.
 Excursion to rural hamlets of Chandelaogarh and Jojawar.
 Explore Udaipur including City Palace, Jagdish Temple and Pichola Lake boat tour.
 Visit Ranakpur Jain Temples.
 Explore Jaipur including City Palace and Amber Fort.
 Visit Fatehpur Sikri, Taj Mahal and the Red Fort Agra.
 All transport between destinations and to/from included activities.

 Experience the regal lifestyle by staying in heritage homes and rural palaces, explore stunning forts and intriguing local markets, discover rural Indian culture in hamlets and villages, walk through Delhi’s backstreets with a young adult guide taking part in a program to help get kids off the street